 How To Store The Pork Shoulder Left Over?

 If you plan to keep the leftover pork shoulder for an extended period, freezing is an excellent option.
 Ensure it is tightly wrapped with plastic wrap or aluminum foil to prevent freezer burn.
-Place the wrapped pork shoulder in a freezer-safe bag or container, removing as much air as possible.
+Place the wrapped pork shoulder in a freezer-friendly bag or container, removing as much air as possible.
 Label the packaging with the date for easy reference.
 Frozen pork shoulder can be stored for up to three months.

 When you’re ready to enjoy the leftover pork shoulder, there are a couple of options for reheating.
 One simple method is to preheat the oven to 350 degrees Fahrenheit.
-Place the pork shoulder in an oven-safe dish, cover it with foil to retain moisture, and bake until heated through.
+Place the pork shoulder in an ovenproof dish, cover it with foil to retain moisture, and bake until heated through.
 The exact reheating time will depend on the size and thickness of the pork shoulder, but it typically takes about 20-30 minutes.

 FAQs